Voltage-gated ion channel: Mechanism

 Crystallographic structural studies of a potassium channel have shown that, when a potential difference is introduced over the membrane, the associated electric field induces a conformational change in the potassium channel.
 The conformational change distorts the shape of the channel proteins sufficiently such that the cavity, or channel, opens to allow influx or efflux to occur across the membrane.
 This movement of ions down their concentration gradients subsequently generates an electric current sufficient to depolarize the cell membrane.

 Voltage-gated sodium channels and calcium channels are made up of a single polypeptide with four homologous domains.
 Each domain contains 6 membrane spanning alpha helices.
 One of these helices, S4, is the voltage sensing helix.
 The S4 segment contains many positive charges such that a high positive charge outside the cell repels the helix, keeping the channel in its closed state.

 In general, the voltage sensing portion of the ion channel is responsible for the detection of changes in transmembrane potential that trigger the opening or closing of the channel.
 The S1-4 alpha helices are generally thought to serve this role.
 In potassium and sodium channels, voltage-sensing S4 helices contain positively-charged lysine or arginine residues in repeated motifs.
 In its resting state, half of each S4 helix is in contact with the cell cytosol.
 Upon depolarization, the positively-charged residues on the S4 domains move toward the exoplasmic surface of the membrane.
 It is thought that the first 4 arginines account for the gating current, moving toward the extracellular solvent upon channel activation in response to membrane depolarization.
 The movement of 10–12 of these protein-bound positive charges triggers a conformational change that opens the channel.
+Movement of the voltage-sensor triggers a conformational change of the gate of the conducting pathway, controlling the flow of ions through the channel.

 The exact mechanism by which this movement occurs is not currently agreed upon, however the canonical, transporter, paddle, and twisted models are examples of current theories.

-Movement of the voltage-sensor triggers a conformational change of the gate of the conducting pathway, controlling the flow of ions through the channel.
+The canonical model is also known as the sliding-helix model.
+The model suggests that when the plasma membrane becomes depolarized, the S4 helix shifts outward via either a proteinaceous vestibule or canaliculus by slide or screw like motion.
+Therefore, the positive charges of the arginine side chain changes position from an inward water pocket to an outward pocket due to the transposition of S4.